zach-king/python-cyphers/README.md

 With Python" and I highly recommend his works, as they are very helpful for beginner and intermmediate programmers alike.

-Once, again, I attribute this repositories contents to Al Sweigart, and take no responsibility for further sharing and/or attribution.
+Once, again, I attribute this repository's contents to Al Sweigart, and take no responsibility for further sharing and/or attribution.

 Book available from Al Sweigart's website at: